This tutorial explains how to use NatTable for building advanced tables and trees in SWT based applications.

 10. Exercise: Implementing a layer stack

 You want to make the table scrollable and allow the user to select cells.
-For this, you setup a basic layer stack.
+For this, you create a basic layer stack.

 10.1.
 Create the NatTable instance